Materials-Consortia/API/use_cases.md

 THIS IS NOT ACTUAL SPEC, THIS IS A STRAWMAN.
 THIS SHOULD BE MODIFIED PER FINAL WORKSHOP SPEC.

-The goal of this document is to show how totranslate use cases into specific API calls.
+The goal of this document is to show how to translate use cases into specific API calls.

 ## "Give me all records."